monsieurbiz/SyliusOrderHistoryPlugin/README.md

 ## How does it work?

 This plugin is based on the state machine events.
-It uses native Winzou state machine callback system to save named order events when they are triggered.
+It uses the native Winzou state machine callback system to save named order events when they are triggered.

 ```yaml